LaVine scores 39, Bulls beat Doncic-less Mavericks 118-108

 Jalen Brunson, starting in place of the injured Luka Doncic, had 31 points for the Mavericks.

 Otto Porter Jr. added 15 for the Bulls, who were without starter Lauri Markkanen and reserves Tomas Satoransky, Chandler Hutchison and Ryan Arcidiacano.
+Chicago has won three of four and won for the first time in four home games.

+“I thought Zach was very aggressive, which we need him to be,” Bulls coach Billy Donovan said.
+“He was big for us tonight.
+He had half our points in the first half.
+I told him he needs to remain aggressive, and that just doesn’t mean scoring.”

 Doncic sat out because of a left quadriceps contusion.
 He was injured Friday night in the second quarter of a home victory over Miami Heat.
 He continued to play and finished with season highs of 27 points and 15 rebounds.
 He’s listed as day-to-day, with his status Monday night at Houston uncertain.